MingtaoGuo/DCGAN_WGAN_WGAN-GP_LSGAN_SNGAN_RSGAN_BEGAN_ACGAN_PGGAN_TensorFlow/README.md

 6. RSGAN&RaSGAN: [The relativistic discriminator: a key element missing from standard GAN](https://arxiv.org/abs/1807.00734)

-How to use
+## How to use
 ----------
 Firstly, you should download the data 'facedata.mat' from [BaiduYun](https://pan.baidu.com/s/12fcKytGOW222bS5BccteYw), then put the file 'facedata.mat' into the folder 'TrainingSet'.

-Necessory python packages are as follow:
+## Requirements

-1. tensorflow
+1. python3.5
+2. tensorflow1.4.0

-2. pillow
+3. pillow

-3. scipy
+4. scipy

-4. numpy
+5. numpy

 Results of this code
 --------------------